alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 }
 ```

-Although it's exciting to build apps almost entirely in JavaScript with web components, it _does_ come with some performance costs.
+Although it's exciting to build apps almost entirely in JavaScript with Web Components, it _does_ come with some performance costs.
 A closer look at the "network" tab in Chrome's developer tools offers insight into this idea:

 <div id="img-container">
 <img id="knowledge-img" src="./images/perf-test-basic.png">
-<div class="src-container"><span class="source">Photo by Denisse Leon on Unsplash</span></div>
 </div>

 As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests from the browser.
 This high number of trips resulted in a page load speed of close to 700ms, which is pretty poor considering how little content is on the page.

-Upon closer inspection, we can see that all those _index.js_ references are my web component declarations--many of which aren't even used on the first page.
+Upon closer inspection, we can see that all those _index.js_ references are my Web Component declarations--many of which aren't even used on the first page.
 No good!

 In order to get this app in better shape, let's take a look at a few of the optimization techniques available.